-Secondly, the increasing service requirements from end users call for innovative applications / multimedia services, high flexibility of service access, high bandwidth, high quality of service and etc. Apparently, the operators’ need for remaining competitive and the end-users’ demand for increased service requirements are together forming a strong driving force pushing the development of NGN all over the world with characteristics and features that would fulfil the needs of network operators, service providers and end-users.
+Secondly, the increasing service requirements from the end-users call for innovative applications/multimedia services, high flexibility of service access, high bandwidth, high quality of service and etc. Apparently, the operators’ need for remaining competitive and the end-users’ demand for increased service requirements are together forming a strong driving force pushing the development of NGN all over the world with characteristics and features that would fulfill the needs of network operators, service providers, and end-users.

-NGN is as much about easier provision of advanced services such as VoIP, Broadband, multimedia applications etc. as it is about cost saving through simplification of network.
+NGN is as much about the easier provision of advanced services such as VoIP, Broadband, multimedia applications, etc. as it is about cost-saving through simplification of the network.

 A migration to NGN will bring about a complete change in the existing business models which is a source of concern for both operators and regulators world over.

 Introduction to the NGN concept

 Historically, incumbent operators typically ran one network — the Public Switched Telephone Network (PSTN).
 The PSTN was designed to carry voice when the voice was the only communication carried.
 As demand for data communications developed the incumbents adapted their networks to also carry data traffic.
 However, typically, rather than replacing the PSTN operators typically built new networks that they ran in parallel – which is called the overlay network.
 These new overlay networks were designed specifically to carry data traffic.